hpaluch/dsPIC33CH-Curiosity/README.md

   project you have to select same CPU with `S1` (Slave) suffix
 - Tool: `Starter Kits (PKOB)-SN:BURxxx` (you need to have your Curiosity board

-Here is brief overview of I/O peripherals - excluding DC/DC converter parts:
+Here is brief overview of I/O peripherals on Curiosity board - excluding DC/DC converter parts:

 | Peripheral | dsPIC33CH pin and/or port |
 | --- | --- |